BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

 ## Introduction

-This tutorial will guide you through experimenting with GnuPG and raw bitcoin transactions based on my own experience.
+In this tutorial, I will guide you through experimenting with GnuPG and raw bitcoin transactions based on my own experience.

-We will demonstrate how to derive a bitcoin address from a PGP public key, create a bitcoin transaction, sign it with corresponding private key and finally broadcast it to the network.
+We will demonstrate how to derive a bitcoin address from a PGP public key, create a bitcoin transaction, sign it with a corresponding private key and finally broadcast it to the network.

 ## Background